 Why are customers choosing Farmforce?

-The reality is that there are other options out there for our customers when it comes to traceability, but we have been told time and again that our attention to detail in the first mile and our ability to meet our customers on the same language level sets us apart.
-Our robust solutions provide bush-proof and tailored especially for the first mile.
+The reality is that there are other options out there for our customers when it comes to traceability.
+Still, we have been told time and again that our attention to detail in the first mile and our ability to meet our customers on the same language level sets us apart.
+Our robust solutions are bush-proof and tailored especially for the first mile.
 These solutions are constantly updated to follow and anticipate the evolutions of the sector.

 What are the most common pain points customers hope to address through Farmforce?